localsoftware/localcode_rhino6/Progress 2020.md

 ```
 The 'RML' can be a 'Warning', an 'Error', or a 'Remark'.
 * The 'Remark' turns the component grey
 * The 'Warning' turns the component orange.
-I wrote warnings for all the components, to inform the user they need to input data, whereas it is geometry or other data types.
+I wrote warnings for all the components, to inform the user they need to input data, whether it is geometry or other data types.
+* The 'Error'turns the component red and it's used to signal wrong inputs.